We favour daring, collaborative, long-term research and value scientific integrity through open science and transparency.

-- Develop and deploy cutting edge technologies to combat plant diseases and accelerate breeding.
+We deploy the latest technologies to combat plant diseases and accelerate breeding.

-Each of our scientific groups has research projects which expand on fundamental research from the laboratory and use it with the aim of reducing worldwide losses to crop diseases.
-This applied aspect of the laboratory’s research is encompassed within the TSL+ programme.
-Current TSL+ projects include the discovery, engineering and deployment of novel immune receptors in crops, as well as genome editing tools that will enable the generation of novel alleles for crop improvement.
+Each of our scientific groups have projects that take fundamental scientific discoveries from the laboratory to the field with the aim of reducing worldwide losses to crop diseases.
+Current projects include the discovery, engineering and deployment of novel immune receptors in crops, as well as genome editing tools that will enable the generation of novel alleles for crop improvement.

-Registered office: JIC, Norwich Research Park, Norwich NR4 7UH, UK.
+Registered office: The Sainsbury Laboratory, Norwich Research Park, Norwich NR4 7UH, UK.

 Contact us at: email@example.com